KlodianLula/livecallbooker/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 Live Call Booker package makes possible scheduling calls or live events.
-Users can provide their available times to book a call, and hosts can easily choose from the provided times to book the call or live event.
+Users can provide their available times to book a call (with very busy people), and hosts (the busy ones) can easily choose from the provided times to finally book the preffered time for a call or live event.

 ## Features